linode/docs/docs/tools-reference/custom-kernels-distros/how-to-migrate-from-gcp-to-linode/index.md

 ### Create New Disks and Configurations

-1. Click the **Advanced** tab.
+1. Click the **Disks/Configs** tab.
 You are now going to create new disks and boot configurations.

 1. Under the **Disks** panel click the more options ellipses next to the main disk and select **Resize** from the drop down menu.
 Resize this disk to make room for your new image (or twice the size for the optional advanced options).